OptimalKnight/Campsio/README.md

 ## Installation

 Campsio is a web-based application that does not require any installation.
-To access the website, simply navigate to [this](https://campsio.onrender.com) URL where the website is hosted.
+To access the website, simply navigate to [campsio.com](https://campsio.onrender.com) where the website is hosted.

 ## Usage